Baki55/cub3d/README.md

 ## Installation

 To build and run cub3D you need a c++ compiler, make and MiniLibX must be installed.
-[You can install it here](https://github.com/42Paris/minilibx-linux) and [This doc explains how this library works.](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)
+[You can install it here](https://github.com/42Paris/minilibx-linux) and [this doc explains how this library works.](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)

 Then, follow these steps: